-- In addition to the 50 DVDs required for the first round of balloting, filmmakers whose entries are voted onto the shortlist must submit another 100 DVDs, without trailers or other extraneous material, capable of playing on Region 0/NTSC standard definition DVD players, by 5 p.m.
-PT five business days after the shortlist is announced. - 2.
-The filmmakers of the shortlisted documentaries must submit either two 35mm or 70mm film prints or two DCP versions of the documentary.
+The filmmakers of the shortlisted documentaries must submit either two 35mm or 70mm film prints or two DCP versions of the documentary after the shortlist is announced.
 Following the nominations screenings, one copy of the work shall become the property of the Academy Film Archive.
 By submitting a film, the filmmaker agrees that the Academy has the right to make copies and distribute them for voting purposes only.